qiboteam/qibo/doc/source/api-reference/qibo.rst

 Clifford Simulation
 ^^^^^^^^^^^^^^^^^^^

 A special backend in qibo supports the simulation of Clifford circuits.
-This :class:`qibo.backends.CliffordBackend` backend implements the tableau formalism introduced in `https://arxiv.org/abs/quant-ph/0406196 <aaronson_>`_ to efficiently simulate gate application and measurements sampling in the stabilizers state representation.
+This :class:`qibo.backends.clifford.CliffordBackend` backend implements the tableau formalism introduced in `https://arxiv.org/abs/quant-ph/0406196 <aaronson_>`_ to efficiently simulate gate application and measurements sampling in the stabilizers state representation.
 The execution of a circuit through this backend creates a :class:`qibo.quantum_info.clifford.Clifford` object that gives access to the final measured samples through the :meth:`qibo.quantum_info.clifford.Clifford.samples` method, similarly to :class:`qibo.result.CircuitResult`.
-The probabilities and frequencies are computed starting from the samples by the :meth:`qibo.quantum_info.clifford.Clifford.frequencies` and :meth:`qibo.quantum_info.clifford.clifford.Clifford.probabilities` methods.
+The probabilities and frequencies are computed starting from the samples by the :meth:`qibo.quantum_info.clifford.Clifford.frequencies` and :meth:`qibo.quantum_info.clifford.Clifford.probabilities` methods.

 .. _aaronson: https://arxiv.org/abs/quant-ph/0406196